Charly-2/Tasmota-TD3511-MBus/README.md

 Other FAQs from Netz-OÖ: https://www.netzooe.at/themen/information/smart-meter/faq

-## Requirements
+## Requirements / Setup
+#### Compile Tasmota with Berry and Crypto-Support
-You need to compile a Tasmota version with minimal this settings - see https://tasmota.github.io/docs/Compile-your-build/
+You need to compile a Tasmota version with this minimal settings - see https://tasmota.github.io/docs/Compile-your-build/
 ```
 // Berry cripting and SML for SmartMeters
 #ifndef USE_SCRIPT